 The Australian-founded brand PrincessPolly is now one of the most popular US brands for womens trendy apparel.
 They have been working with the Loveland Foundation since 2020, to support the Therapy Fund for Black Women and Girls, donating $60,000 in 2020 with a pledge to donate an additional $100,000 in 2021.
-Use code COUPONFOLLOW10 for 10% off orders of $99 or more.
+Use code CFOLLOW20 for 20% off everything.

 Watch for potential sales from various specialty t-shirt companies offering deals on shirts with slogans of female empowerment and positive messages during the time around Women’s Equality Day.
 Activist apparel stores such as The Outrage may be a good place to begin your search for deals.
 You can also watch your favorite chain retail stores such as Target or Walmart for special merchandise and apparel focusing on the message of the day at temporarily discounted prices during this special time.